mejo583spring2019/final-project/final-project-bees/README.md

 Installed flippy via npm and worked with it to create a "flip-card" effect

 # CREATED A COLOPHON
-Created a colophon footer for reference
+Created a colophon footer for reference and sources